 Learn how to buy a snowboard online.
 With all the progression in snowboarding there are tons of new models, styles and types made for different kinds of riders.
 So first, you need to know what kind of rider you are so you can get through all the choices without wasting your time.

 Think of it this way, you don’t want to purchase a board built for tricks you can’t do, that doesn’t support your needs.

-Lets start with what style of rider you are.
+Lets start with what style of rider you are before learning how to buy a snowboard.
 Newbie, you may have had a lesson before or need to start with one.
 Probably hit the mountain 0-3 times.

 You may be able to catch a little air, can handle turning in both directions.
 You probably hit the mountain 3-5 times a year.